-- Temporary Assistance for Needy Families (TANF), State Family Assistance (SFA) and Refugee Cash Assistance program grants will increase by 2.5 percent beginning in SFY 2019; - Means tests for kinship caregivers will be repealed (see 2ESSB 5890); - Working Family Support received funding to continue the program through the biennium, and; - Infant exemptions from work, for TANF parents, was extended for children up to 24 months
+TANF, and Refugee Cash Assistance program grants will increase by 2.5 percent beginning in SFY 2019;

+- Means tests for kinship caregivers will be repealed (see 2ESSB 5890); - Working Family Support received funding to continue the program through the biennium, and; - Infant exemptions from work, for TANF parents, was extended for children up to 24 months

 Second Engrossed Substitute Senate Bill 5890 (2ESSB 5890, Chapter 20, Laws of 2017), Concerning Foster Care and Adoption Support, took effect on October 19, 2017.
-This bill facilitates and supports permanency for children in the foster care system, including through promoting adoption.
-Section 16, as of July 1, 2018, repeals income means testing for nonparent caregivers applying for or receiving Child-Only TANF grants on behalf of the children in their care.
+This bill facilitated and supported permanency for children in the foster care system, including through promoting adoption.
+Section 16, as of July 1, 2018, repealed income means testing for nonparent caregivers applying for or receiving Child-Only TANF grants on behalf of the children in their care.

-Engrossed Second Substitute Bill 5898 (ESSB 5898, Chapter 21, Laws of 2017), Concerning Eligibility for Public Assistance Programs, took effect on October 19, 2017.
-This bill removes outdated WorkFirst suspension dates and amends RCW 74.08a.260 to suspend WorkFirst participation for TANF recipients with a child under age two.
-It modifies the good cause reasons for failure to participate by adding in the recipients with a child under age two.
+Engrossed Second Substitute Bill 5898 (ESSB 5898, Chapter 21, Laws of 2017) Concerning Eligibility for Public Assistance Programs, took effect on October 19, 2017.
+This bill removed outdated WorkFirst suspension dates and amends RCW 74.08a.260 to suspend WorkFirst participation for TANF recipients with a child under age two.
+It modified the good cause reasons for failure to participate by adding in the recipients with a child under age two.
 It adds language that parents with a child under age two and claiming good cause exemption may still be required to participate in the activities noted in subsections (2a-d) and (3).
 Subsection (5) limits a good cause exemption under subsection (1)(b) to a maximum of twenty-four months in a parent's lifetime.
-Subsection (3) notes the department shall work with a parent claiming good cause exemption to participate in programs and services regarding parenting skills and promote child well-being, including but not limited to home visitation programs.
+Subsection (3) notes the Department shall work with a parent claiming good cause exemption to participate in programs and services regarding parenting skills and promote child well-being, including but not limited to home visitation programs.

-Second Substitute House Bill (2SHB) 2877, Supplemental Nutrition Assistance Program - Benefit Distribution Dates, was signed into law on March 29, 2016.
-It requires the Department to expand distribution dates for Supplemental Nutrition Assistance Program (SNAP) benefits from the 1st to the 10th of every month to the 1st through the 20th of every month, beginning February 1, 2017.
+Second Substitute House Bill (2SHB) 2877, Supplemental Nutrition Assistance Program -Benefit Distribution Dates, was signed into law on March 29, 2016.
+It required the Department to expand distribution dates for SNAP benefits from the 1st to the 10th of every month to the 1st through the 20th of every month, beginning February 1, 2017.

 Substitute Senate Bill (SSB) 6430, Medical Assistance Programs - Continuity of Care, was signed into law on March 31, 2016.
-It requires the Health Care Authority (HCA) and the Community Services Division (CSD) of the DSHS Economic Services Administration to suspend, rather than terminate, medical assistance benefits for persons who are incarcerated or committed to a state hospital, beginning July 1, 2017.
+It required the Health Care Authority (HCA) and the Community Services Division (CSD) of the DSHS Economic Services Administration to suspend, rather than terminate, medical assistance benefits for persons who are incarcerated or committed to a state hospital, beginning July 1, 2017.
 HCA must allow a person to apply for medical assistance during incarceration, whether or not the release date of the person is known; eligibility is suspended until the individual is released.